Zaneham/jovial-compiler/README.md

 - The US Department of Defense, for creating this beautiful mess
 - LLVM, for making this possible without hand-writing x86 assembly
 - Rust, for making me feel safe while doing deeply unsafe things
+- The youtuber Low Level for his course on Rust which helped me learn the language a bit.
+You can check out his youtube here: https://www.youtube.com/@LowLevelTV
 - You, for reading this far.
 You're my kind of weird.

 ---